 For your own safety you are also advised to keep your front door closed securely.
-Some flats have spy holes or key chains which you can use to identify callers before opening the door.
-Do not keep the door chain on all the time, as this can be a problem in an emergency; use it when you need to, when someone knocks at the door.
+Some flats have spy holes or a video door entry-system that allows you to see who's at the front door, which you can use to identify callers before opening the door.
+Please do not open the door to anyone that is not known to you.
+The Charity has installed secured locks on the front doors and these should not be changed or any additional locks installed.